RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/websocket-with-nginx.md

 }
 ```

-The above block of configuration will listen on `Port 80` of `localhost` and any request coming to the endpoint `/apiv1` will be forwarded to `backend-rest1` and requests coming to the endpoint `/apiv2` will be forwarded to `backend-rest2`.
+The above block of configuration will listen on `Port 80` of `localhost` and any request coming to the endpoint `/apiv1` will be forwarded to `backend-rest1` and requests coming to the endpoint `/apiv2` will be forwarded to `backend-common`.
 Any Other request not matching with these 2 routes will go to the final default block.

 ### Complete configuration